-First of all: consider using a reasonable OS.
+First of all: one of the basic building blocks of your machine is an operating system, affecting security and stability.
 There is a whole zoo of nice, nifty, mighty alternatives to Redmond's toaster firmware, they are fast, stable, network capable, secure - and many of them don't cost a buck.
 Did I mention that you can have a look at the sources and find out if there's someone spying on you?

 - Want to learn how your machine works?
-Have a look at MINIX, a simple Unix-like (and POSIX - compliant) OS implemented using a microkernel).
+MINIX was written as a teaching system.
+It is a simple Unix-like (and POSIX - compliant) OS implemented using a microkernel.

 - The main BSD flavours (in alphabetical order):